S-Dey/udacity-full-stack-nanodegree/README.md

-# udacity-full-stack-nanodegree
-Code Repository for all Udacity Full Stack Web Developer I Nanodegree programs.
+# Udacity Full-Stack Web Developer I Nanodegree Code Repository
+This code repository contains the sources for the concepts learnt in Udacity's Full-Stack Web Developer I nanodegree.

+Feel free to fork this repository and make your own changes.